xcat2/xcat-core/docs/source/advanced/gpu/nvidia/update_nvidia_driver.rst

-Upgrade NVIDIA Driver
+Update NVIDIA Driver
 =====================

-If the user wants to update the newer NVIDIA driver on the system,  need to :doc:`create New CUDA software reposity </advanced/gpu/nvidia/repo/index>` .
-Assume the newer driver is in the ``/install/cuda-7.5/ppc64le/nvidia_new`` for the following processes.
+If the user wants to update the newer NVIDIA driver on the system,  follow the :doc:`Create CUDA software repository </advanced/gpu/nvidia/repo/index>` document to create another repository for the new driver.

+The following example assumes the new driver is in ``/install/cuda-7.5/ppc64le/nvidia_new``.

 Diskful
 -------